“Why did we choose that café again?” The rich coffee aroma whiffed into my nostril. “Not bad, but not Starbucks. Missing something.”

 “One letter.
 We have to fight over one letter.
 Geez.
 The devil is in the details.”

 I pulled Kate and shooed the girls away.
-Another peck on her lips then I let go.
+I gave her a peck on the cheek then let go.
 “First, let me head to the rest room.”

 “Now?
 But the bus could be here soon!”